-- (a) teaching assigned classes together with associated preparation and correction." - 2.1.3 A teacher who refused to admit a persistently disruptive pupil would, in effect, be refusing to comply with her or his contractual terms. - 2.1.4 In terms of the employment contract the teacher who refuses to admit a disruptive pupil could be subject to disciplinary action. - 2.1.5.
+A teacher who refuses to admit a persistently disruptive pupil would, in effect, be refusing to comply with her or his contractual terms.

+In terms of the employment contract the teacher who refuses to admit a disruptive pupil could be subject to disciplinary action.

 Councils do have a duty to protect the health and safety of their employees.
-Therefore, if a teacher could establish that by admitting a disruptive pupil to class that her or his safety was at risk the teacher would have the potential right to refuse to admit the pupil and not be subject to disciplinary action.
-Councils also have a duty to protect the health and safety of other pupils in a class, and where there is a threat of physical violence a risk assessment should be carried out and based on its results a case to refuse admittance may be made.
+Therefore, if a teacher could establish that, by admitting a disruptive pupil to class, her or his safety was at risk the teacher would have the potential right to refuse to admit the pupil and not be subject to disciplinary action.
+Councils also have a duty to protect the health and safety of other pupils in a class, and where there is a threat of physical violence, a risk assessment should be carried out and, based on its results, a case to refuse admittance may be made.

-2.2.
 Establishing a Legal Right

-- 2.2.1 The right to exclude a pupil from a school derives from Regulation 4 of the Schools General (Scotland) Regulations 1975 as amended.
+The right to exclude a pupil from a school derives from Regulation 4 of the Schools General (Scotland) Regulations 1975 as amended.
 The right to exclude is devolved to Headteachers by councils.
 The Headteacher has the legal right to exclude within the context of council procedures.
 It should be noted however that exclusion of some pupils may involve consultation with other professionals or with outside agencies such as social work.
-This will particularly be the case when the pupil has additional support needs, is looked after by the Council or in situations where there are child protection issues. - 2.2.2 Any moves to give teachers the legal right to refuse to admit pupils would require changes to both regulations on exclusions and to teachers' contracts of employment.
-It is expected that both the Scottish Executive and Local Authorities would be opposed to giving teachers a legal right to exclude. - 2.2.3 If teachers were given the direct legal right to refuse to admit pupils the teacher may be viewed in law as an autonomous professional and therefore accountable in law for such decisions.
-It is possible that legal challenges, as set out in 2.1 above, may be directed towards teachers rather than towards councils. - 2.2.4 In light of both the anticipated difficulties in securing changes to the law and the unintended consequences should such a change be secured it is recommended that the EIS should not pursue the legal change.
+This will particularly be the case when the pupil has additional support needs, is looked after by the Council or in situations where there are child protection issues.

+Any moves to give teachers the legal right to refuse to admit pupils would require changes to both regulations on exclusions and to teachers' contracts of employment.
+It is expected that both the Scottish Government and Local Authorities would be opposed to giving teachers a legal right to exclude.

+If teachers were given the direct legal right to refuse to admit pupils the teacher may be viewed in law as an autonomous professional and therefore accountable in law for such decisions.
+It is possible that legal challenges, as set out in 2.1 above, may be directed towards teachers rather than towards councils.

+In light of both the anticipated difficulties in securing changes to the law and the unintended consequences should such a change be secured, it is recommended that the EIS should not pursue any legal change.

-2.3 Advice to Local Association Secretaries
+Advice to Local Association Secretaries